reusahn/Unity-Unreal-Interaction-Research/01_Digital_Human_and_Virtual_Beings/README.md

 ---

-### Yaloo Collaboration — Bodies Between Nature and Data
+### VI.
+Yaloo Collaboration — Bodies Between Nature and Data

 Later I collaborated with the media artist **[Yaloo Collaboration](./Yaloo_Collaboration/README.md)**.
 We scanned her body and created hybrid beings made of **seaweed and human skin**,